DRAMA

 Curriculum Organisation

-Mixed groupings are encouraged in drama to develop team work and working with all students of varied abilities.
+Mixed groupings are encouraged in drama to develop team work and working with students of varied abilities.

 Drama GCSE